-If you’ve sustained injuries from an explosion or fire, the burn injury lawyers in Eugene, OR, at Strong Law can help ensure that your and your family’s needs are met.
+If you have sustained injuries from an explosion or fire, the burn injury lawyers in Eugene, OR, at Strong Law can help ensure that your and your family’s needs are met.
 We have the experience and knowledge of personal injury law to help you receive just and fair compensation.
-Call us today at (206) 741-1053.
+Call us today at (206) 737-1421.FREE CONSULTATION

 Common Causes of Burn Injuries

 Burn injuries can happen anywhere and for several distinct reasons.
 Common issues our burn injury lawyers handle are the result of:

 - Fires caused by defective products.

 - Truck and tanker trailer explosions.

 - Scalding hot water or pipes.

 - Electrical system accidents.

 - Recreational fires in hotels, restaurants, nightclubs, etc.

 The Eugene burn injury lawyers at Strong Law can help you recover the compensation you need and deserve to rebuild your life.